tsinghua-ideal/ExtendibleRadixTree/README.md

 Extendible Radix Tree (ERT), an efficient indexing structure for PM that significantly reduces tree heights to minimize random reads, while still maintaining fast in-node search speed.
 The key idea is to use extendible hashing for each node in a radix tree.

-This repo contains the source codes of Extendible Radix Tree.
+This repository contains the source codes of Extendible Radix Tree.
 The implementation includes Extendible Radix Tree, a random number generator for generating test data, and a simple memory manager as well as all other state-of-the-art works evaluated in the paper.

 Specifically, the `fastalloc` memory manager supports allocating memory in DRAM and space allocation in PM.
 The `extendible_radix_tree` contains the source codes of ERT.
-We also provides the source codes of `FAST&FAIR`, `LB+Trees`, `WORT`, `WOART`, and `ROART`.
+We also provide the source codes of `FAST&FAIR`, `LB+Trees`, `WORT`, `WOART`, and `ROART`.
-To generate the graphs in the paper, we also provides the scripts in the `Figure` part.
+To generate the graphs in the paper, we provide the scripts in the `Figure` part.

 ### Dependence

-The evaluation requires requires the following hardware and software components to function properly:
+The evaluation requires the following hardware and software components to function properly:

 #### Hardware
 1. [Intel® Xeon® Platinum Processors](https://www.intel.com/content/www/us/en/products/details/processors/xeon/scalable/platinum.html)